message/iata/NZ.md

 3. Passengers are not allowed to transit.
 - This does not apply to:
 - nationals of New Zealand;
-- nationals of Australia if they have not been in Brazil, India, Indonesia, Pakistan or Papua New Guinea in the past 14 days;
+- nationals of Australia if they have not been in Botswana, Eswatini, Lesotho, Malawi, Mozambique, Namibia, Papua New Guinea, Seychelles, South Africa or Zimbabwe in the past 14 days;
-- residents of New Zealand if they have not been in Brazil, India, Indonesia, Pakistan or Papua New Guinea in the past 14 days;
+- residents of New Zealand if they have not been in Botswana, Eswatini, Lesotho, Malawi, Mozambique, Namibia, Papua New Guinea, Seychelles, South Africa or Zimbabwe in the past 14 days;
-- passengers with a New Zealand Electronic Travel Authority (NZeTA) if they have not been in Brazil, India, Indonesia, Pakistan or Papua New Guinea in the past 14 days;
+- passengers with a New Zealand Electronic Travel Authority (NZeTA) if they have not been in Botswana, Eswatini, Lesotho, Malawi, Mozambique, Namibia, Papua New Guinea, Seychelles, South Africa or Zimbabwe in the past 14 days;
-- passengers with a visa issued by New Zealand if they have not been in Brazil, India, Indonesia, Pakistan or Papua New Guinea in the past 14 days.
+- passengers with a visa issued by New Zealand if they have not been in Botswana, Eswatini, Lesotho, Malawi, Mozambique, Namibia, Papua New Guinea, Seychelles, South Africa or Zimbabwe in the past 14 days.
 4. Passengers are not allowed to transit through New Zealand to Australia, Cook Isl. or Niue if they are arriving from Australia, Cook Isl. or Niue.
 5. Passengers are not allowed to transit through New Zealand to China (People's Rep.).
 - This does not apply to nationals of China (People's Rep.) arriving from Cook Isl., Fiji, Niue, Samoa, Tonga or Vanuatu.